 Rabbi Kline Welcomes YOU!

-Since moving to New Jersey, Rabbi has served as a Keynote Speaker at Rutgers University’s annual celebration of the Prophet Mohammed, actively taught and spoken in local churches, at community gatherings, and Monmouth University.
+Since moving to New Jersey, Rabbi has served as a Keynote Speaker at Rutgers University’s annual celebration of the Prophet Mohammed and the Peekskill, NY celebration of Dr. Marti Luther King, Jr., actively taught and spoken in local churches, at community gatherings, and at Monmouth University.
 On behalf of the Jewish Federation of the Heart of New Jersey, Rabbi has led 2 interfaith clergy trips to Israel (Jewish, Christian, and Moslem clergy).
 He also serves as the Interfaith Coordinator for the Federation.

 In previous years, he served as Chair of the Lexington Fayette County Urban Government Human Rights Commission, where he uncovered and remedied racially motivated disparate lending practices at local banks.
 He co-lead the march on Columbia, South Carolina in 2000 to bring the Confederate Battle Flag from atop the Statehouse dome.

 Rabbi Marc publishes a weekly Torah Commentary to an international E-mail list and a weekly digital periodical.
 He holds a deep commitment to fostering Interfaith and inter-racial relationships, mentors other clergy in pastoral care, and consults with religious, public, and private organizations, and schools on matters of leadership, diversity, social justice, and long-range planning.

 Previously widowed, he is married to Lori Bernard.
 They have seven children and one grandson between them.